Last updated: November 15, 2018

 A word of caution

 You’ll need a little patience and some technical knowledge to get started and through the next few months as you get used to it.

 Be honest with yourself about whether this is something that you’re willing to learn.
 If you think that the cons above seem like a huge mountain...then it might not be worth it.

 Other things you can do to lower your cable costs:

 Want to pay less for cable?
-Get this PDF and learn the 5 Steps to Negotiate a Better Deal on Cable.
+Get this PDF and learn the 5 steps to negotiating a better deal on cable.

 - Switch providers and take advantage of their new customer sign-up bonuses